Harshit-Gakhar/INSTA_DP_VIEWER/README.md

 # INSTA_DP_VIEWER
-A Python 3 based script, that downloads and opens the DP(Display Picture) of the user with provided username
+A Python 3 based script, that downloads and opens the Instagram DP(Display Picture) of the user with provided username

 # How To Use?
 This application is designed to run on python 3, it uses some libraries which you should have intalled on your PC